mesowx/FBFC-API-Workshop/Getting Setup.md

 * Python 3.4/3.5
 * A web browser
+* A SynopticLabs API Key ([we have a guide prepared](https://github.com/mesowx/FBFC-API-Workshop/blob/master/Generating%20Keys.ipynb))
 * The following python libraries: IPython or jupyter notebooks, CartoPy*, Bokeh, Matplotlib and their dependencies.
 All other libraries should be built-in to your python installation
+   * If you have trouble installing these Python libraries (instructions below) we have a backup resource you can use.

 _* CartoPy does not come with Anaconda, and can be tricky to install.
 For now, if you want you can try a couple of our suggestions below, but we are not likely to use our CartoPy-requiring example_